remyguillaume/docker-kali/Readme.md

 At the moment, this image contains the tools listed below, but the list grows as I practice :-)

 ### Common tools/packages
-- Python (Version 2 and 3)
-- OpenJDK 14
 - Android SDK
 - ApkTool
+- LDAP-Utils
 - NetCat
+- OpenJDK 14
+- PCI-Utils
+- Perl
+- Python (Version 2 and 3)
 - Vim
-- PCI-Utils
-- LDAP-Utils

 ### Scanning
 - **[Nmap](https://nmap.org/)** --- *Network analysis tool*